bogdan-ds/dnesbg_dataset/README.md

 This is a dataset of comments from the Bulgarian news site [dnes.bg](https://dnes.bg/).
 The repository contains the code needed to extract the comments.
 Comments are stored in a CSV format along with their author's handle and the positive and negative votes they received.

+### Dataset

+The csv file can be found in the output directory.
+It contains comments extracted from the news articles categorized as "internal politics", posted between 04-2023 and 06-2023.

+This news site was selected because of the toxic nature of the comments and lack of moderation.
+The aim is to use it to fine tune an LLM and distill the opinions held by part of the general public on political matters.

 # Usage

 Install dependencies: